MRU-CSIS-2503-202101-001/course-resources/target-skills.md

 - [ ] make an array-backed Stack implementation?
 - [ ] make a linked-list-backed Stack implementation?
+- [ ] solve a problem using a Stack?

 #### Queues

 - [ ] make an array-backed Queue implementation?
 - [ ] make a linked-list-backed Queue implementation?
+- [ ] solve a problem using a Queue?

 #### Comparator